Pine Siskin

 Geography

-Their range spreads throughout almost all of Canada, Alaska and the northern parts and western mountains of the United States.
+The range of these birds spreads throughout almost all of Canada, Alaska, and the northern parts and western mountains of the United States.
 Pine siskins mostly breed in coniferous forests, though they can be found in the mixed forests of the Puget Trough.
 During the winter period and migration, they can be seen in many different semi-open areas, such as forest edges and fields of weeds.

 Pine Siskin habitat map